Dhruvbam/Online-Expense-Tracker/README.md

 # Online Expense Tracker
 ![image](https://github.com/Dhruvbam/Expense-Tracker/blob/main/Images/ss.png)
 ## About
-The **Online Expense Tracker** was developed as a final project for the Software Engineering (CS 3365) class.
-It is designed to help users keep track of their grocery expenses by allowing them to record purchases and generate detailed monthly reports.
-This web-based application provides a user-friendly interface for managing and reviewing expenses.
+The **Online Expense Tracker** was developed as a final project for the Software Engineering course (CS 3365).
+This application is designed to help users efficiently manage and analyze their expenses, with features for recording purchases, generating monthly reports, and utilizing a financial calculator.
+Through a user-friendly web interface, it provides a comprehensive solution for budgeting and tracking expenses.

 ## Description
-The **Online Expense Tracker** allows users to log their grocery purchases and generate monthly reports that summarize their spending.
-Users can input individual purchases or upload a file containing multiple records.
-The tool helps users keep track of their grocery expenses in an organized and efficient manner.
+The **Online Expense Tracker** is a web application developed with python and flask that combines expense tracking with financial calculation tools.
+Users can log grocery and other expenses, generate detailed monthly summaries, and perform essential financial calculations.
+The application supports individual expense entries and bulk uploads, allowing users to maintain organized records and monitor their spending patterns.

 ### Features
-- **Record Purchases**: Users can input items and prices manually.
+- **Record Purchases**: Users can add items and prices manually to maintain an ongoing list of purchases.
-- **Generate Reports**: Users can generate a monthly report by entering their name and the selected month.
+- **Generate Monthly Reports**: Creates a report summarizing all expenses for a selected month, displaying items and the total expenditure.
-- **Upload Monthly List**: Allows users to upload a list of purchases via a CSV or text file.
+- **Upload Bulk Purchases**: Users can upload a CSV or text file with multiple purchases, streamlining data entry.
+- **Financial Calculator**: Offers tools to perform calculations on payment plans, interest rates, and other budgeting metrics directly within the app.
 - **View Reports**: Summarizes purchases and calculates the total expense for a given month.
+- **Interactive Interface**: Developed with HTML, CSS, and JavaScript to ensure a seamless, intuitive user experience.

 ### Built With
 This section lists the major frameworks and technologies used in the project: